Yumurtalık

-Yumurtalık (meaning "egg nest") is a resort town and a district in the Adana Province of Turkey.
-It was formerly called Aegeae, Ayas, Lyeys or Laiazzo.
-It is a Mediterranean port at a distance of about 40 km from Adana city.
-Yumurtalık's population does not exceed 5,000 in winter, but in summer, it rises to 30 to 40,000 people since many inhabitants of Adana have holiday homes here.
+Yumurtalık ([juˈmuɾtaɫɯk]), formerly called Aegeae, Ayas, Lyeys or Laiazzo, is a municipality and district of Adana Province, Turkey.
+Its area is 447 km2, and its population is 17,654 (2022).
+It is a Mediterranean port and resort town at a distance of about 40 km from Adana city.
+The resident population of the town Yumurtalık is 5,739 (2022), but in the summer, it rises to 40,000 people since many inhabitants of Adana have holiday homes here.
 There are also many daily visitors during the holiday season.

 Yumurtalık has a large free economic zone housing the production units of up to thirty companies presently in operation or in phase of being built.
 Fields of activities include industries ranging from petrochemicals, synthetic fibers and steel industry, and there are also plans for establishing a major shipyard.

 History

-The port has a long history, at least to 2000BC.
+The port has a long history, dating to at least 2000 BC.
 Hittite pottery of the 17th century BC has been found in the mound of Zeytinbeli Höyük.